waynodiablo/Oystercard/pills/least_power.md

 The Least Power Principle
 =========================

-Ruby concepts from least to most powerful.
+Some Ruby concepts from least to most powerful:

 1. nil
 2. boolean (true/false)